epfl-ada/ada-2023-project-teamcajare2023/README.md

 - **IMDb Dataset**
   - The IMDb dataset comprises two files—one with ratings and another with various movie names.
 We calculated the average ratings for each movie.
-  - We merged the IMDb dataset with the CMU dataset using the (English) movie name and release year as the merging criteria.
+  - We merged the IMDb dataset with the CMU dataset using the (english) movie name and release year as the merging criteria.

 - **Bechdel Dataset** We changed the movie names to align with the CMU format and then merged them based on the movie name and release year.